 I was recently asked to write my ideas, from an artists view, on purchasing art.
 Not sure how helpful this is, but I'll give it an honest opinion.

-There are many reasons a particular piece of art is not ready for sell yet, or is priced higher: The photography may not be completed yet, or it is registered for an upcoming show, or the paint hasn't cured long enough to varnish it yet.
-Whatever the reason, don't be afraid to ask again at a later date, the artist may be ready to sell, and may even accept your offer.
+There are many reasons a particular piece of art is not ready for sell yet or is priced higher.
+The photography may not be completed yet, or it is registered for an upcoming show, or the paint hasn't cured long enough to varnish it yet.
+Whatever the reason, don't be afraid to ask again at a later date.
+The artist may be ready to sell, and he or she may accept your offer.

 Along the same lines, I love it when someone wants a custom painting similar to one that I'm not ready to sell.
 We can create it in a different size, change the color scheme, add personal touches, and create a new original that can be purchased with installments as we progress through the painting.
 This is great for those purchasing art for personal benefit, and not just as an investment.

-If purchasing art on line it is important to remember that monitors vary, and that the colors usually look better in person.
-If looking to invest in art, it is best to do some homework.
+If purchasing art on line it is important to remember that monitors vary and the colors usually look better in person.
+If looking to invest in art it is best to do some homework.
 One place to do this is Invaluable, a fine art auction platform, which recently published a blog post of a Guide to Buying Fine Art.
 I recommend you research the artist, check to see how he or she compares to other artists, and whether they have reproductions available or not.
-The reproductions are not as valuable as the originals, but if prints are selling, then it is a good indicator that the originals are worth quite a bit more.
-Remember some artists are just getting started, and one day their work may be extremely valuable.
+The reproductions are not as valuable as the originals, but if prints are selling it is a good indicator that the originals are worth quite a bit more.
+Remember some artists are just getting started and one day their work may be extremely valuable.

-That's my professional opinion, please feel free to leave feedback, even if you disagree!
+That's my professional opinion.
+Please feel free to leave feedback!